 3. Take some horseback riding lessons and/or spend the day trail riding (or prairie riding).

-4. Attend a food or wine event at a local farm, ranch or vineyard.
+4. Attend a food or wine event at a local farm, ranch, or vineyard.

 5. Plan a ‘farm stay' get away.